chansen1395/week3-project/README.md

 ### Test: "If reverse selector is on, it reverses the display of the array."
 - Code: lilBeepy(3, "bob", "on");
 - Expected Output: "Won't you be my neighbor, Bob?
 Boop!
-Beep!"
+Beep!
+0"

 ### Test: "If input equals 100, it takes precedent."
 - Code: lilBeepy(100, "bob", "on");